NodeBE4/opinion/_posts/2022-04-04-EnclavedMicrostate.md

 You're right, I did phrase the ending statement badly.
 It's not that Nanase made the whole thing up, just the Neko account.

+----- __332.9__ -----2022-04-13 12:03:55+08:00:

+I'm very uncomfortable with the narrative that Mikeneko's/>!Rushia's!< hate comes about due to their 'GFE' content at her past job, as it ends up implying a strong degree of victim-blaming.
+That doesn't mean I don't think she cultivated an unhealthy relationship with her fans, of course, and to quite an extreme degree with some quite extreme actions.
+It's nevertheless quite plausibly true that there were some people who became antis openly out of a sense of 'betrayal', but there were also plenty of major donors who by and large withheld judgement.
+I'd argue that most antis are antis for their own sake: they aren't *really* invested in the idea of the person's hypothetical eligibility, they just want a target for their anger and/or malice and will use any excuse to get it.

+----- __332.10__ -----2022-04-13 12:13:19+08:00:

+The below is purely my own opinion:

+So, antis in general will be antis.
+They don't necessarily care what a person did, they just want to channel their malice at *someone* whom they can construe as having justifiable reasons for stirring up others' hate against.
+Here, there are a couple of things that make her an easy target.
+Firstly, simply put there is already a not-inconsiderably degree of built-up antipathy.
+At first it was the boyfriend drama, which to be frank would be a major issue for *anyone* in her position; then it was the general circumstances around her termination.
+People know that she tends to react poorly to sudden drama which means anyone trying to get a rise out of her feels like they can do it easily.
+And now you have the added effect that she no longer has any support in terms of social media management or a company that might back her legally if needs be.
+It's not that she's necessarily uniquely hateable, it's that she's uniquely vulnerable.